Harness the power of doubts about Christianity, Part I

 Rock solid faith?

-You know what, John the Baptist demonstrates a particular truth about life in a skin-sack (we are spiritual beings with temporary bones and skin, you know?): We live in a world that kicks us in the teeth on a regular basis.
-The very fact that we are following the King of the Universe in a temporary world encased in a temporary body makes us the favored target of the envious enemy of God.
+You know what, John the Baptist demonstrates a particular truth about life in a skin-sack (we are spiritual beings with temporary bones and skin, you know?).
+We live in a world that kicks us in the teeth on a regular basis.
+We are following the story from the Bible about the origin of all things.
+Yet as the Apostle Paul notes, the way of the flesh is natural.

 First lesson from the wild-man John: the nature of life on earth at times gets to us.
 We all find ourselves in some form of “prison” (fear, rejection, illness, or loneliness) that just gets to us.
 John had his moment in prison where he was no longer so sure about that “Lamb of God.”
 Notice the grace-filled and merciful answer of Yeshua (Jesus) in this moment of doubt, “Go and tell John what you hear and see…”.